The Self-Evolving Agent Becomes the Lineage Risk

 The paper's Module-Lifecycle Attack Surface matrix, or MLAS, crosses five functional modules with five lifecycle stages.
 The modules are Brain, Cognitive Resource, Execution, Self-Design, and Collective.
 The lifecycle stages are Bootstrap, Propose, Evaluate, Commit, and Serve.
 That creates 25 cells where an adversary might influence what the agent becomes, not only what it says.

-The authors report that 17 of those cells face critical threats without an effective partial mitigation.
+The authors report that 17 of those cells face critical threats, seven face high threats where current defenses are insufficient, and only one admits partial mitigation.
 The risk is distributed across moments of change: Bootstrap defines trust anchors, Propose generates candidate updates, Evaluate decides which variants survive, Commit persists approved changes, and Serve exposes the evolved system to users, tools, environments, and other agents.
 A defense that watches only the runtime answer misses the machinery that made the answer possible.

 Where Scanners Miss